 I turned around and noticed a plumbers’ truck parked in the driveway, blocking my view.
 I stopped to chat with them.
 We had been searching for a leak that was costing Satoko $500/month.
 I’d fixed these 1.25″ galvanized pipe lines all over the farm for years.
 Everything is made out of the same sized galvanized pipe.
 The entire fucking farm is made of the same pipe.
 The green houses, the water lines, steam lines — everything is made from the same pipe.

 When the plumbers described all the hand digging that they would need to do to replace 70 year old rusted out pipe.
 I suggested a fix, one that I’d done a few times on the farm.
 The plumbers were at first reluctant to do a fix that would only last some few years.
-By reminding them that all the homes would be raised, and pointing out the field across the street that was barren, that this place would look the same in just a dozen moons.
+By reminding them that all the homes would be razed soon, and pointing out the field across the street that was barren, that this place would look the same in just a dozen moons.

-We talk alot about loss this year, everything I have worked for in the last decade will be destroyed when the farm gets sold.
+We talk a lot about loss this year.
+Everything I have worked for in the last decade will be destroyed when the farm gets sold.
 I’ve been giving away all the xtra stuff here and its taken months.
-Detaching from a decades passion of rebuilding, fixing and creating is hard, but it is also worth doing.
+Detaching from a decade’s passion of rebuilding, fixing and creating is hard, but it is also worth doing.
 One must fly through the crash.